 Over the past several years, the Gallery has collected a number of very special pieces of Memorabilia.
-All of the items have been purchased by the Gallery directly and come with the necessary paperwork and guarantees of authenticity from credible authenticators to support the items are genuine and authentic.
+All of the items have been purchased by the Gallery directly and come with the necessary paperwork and guarantees of authenticity from credible authenticators to support that the items are genuine and authentic.